 PDF download Download Article

-1. Even if you get enough sleep, eat right, and exercise, you might still be exhausted.
-This may be a red flag if your energy is the most depleted after you spend time with the guy you’re with.
-Think about whether you were feeling fine beforehand, only to feel exhausted after spending time in his company.[1]
+1. Tenzer explains, “If your relationship is unhealthy, your body often knows before your mind does and may give you warning signs.”
+Chronic fatigue is a common symptom, she says.[1]
+Even if you get enough sleep, eat right, and exercise, you might still be exhausted.
+This can signal that your energy is depleted after you spend time with your guy.
+Were you were feeling fine beforehand, only to feel exhausted after spending time in his company?[2]

 • Clinical psychologist Asa Don Brown, PhD, DNCCM, FAAETS, believes that red flags like physical signs relate to “behaviors, attitudes, and perceptions that are toxic.
 Red flags are the body's subconscious and conscious warning signals relating to dangers, threats, hazards, or the potential therein.”[3]